OConnorw/BIA_DR/README.md

 2. Contributions:
-Will:
+Will: everything in folder "Will"
-Matthew:
+Matthew: Ennis_DR.ipynb
-Kainoa:
-  file contributed: kainoa_dr.ipynb
+Kainoa: kainoa_dr.ipynb